Jtachan/coding_roadmap/Python/Beginner/01. Basic IO/Readme.md

 <class 'str'>
 ```

-## Formatting data into strings
+### Formatting data into strings

 As seen previously, variables can be easily printed into the terminal using `print()`.
-However, there migth be cases where you want to format all data together into a single string for several reasons:
+However, there might be cases where you want to format all data together into a single string for several reasons:
 - You avoid multiple `print()` statements.
 - The final call is simpler.
 - The code looks cleaner and is more readable.